Heber Blankenhorn: Personal life and death

 In 1936, Blankenhorn married Ann Washington.
+Blankenhorn's brother, Marion Blankenhorn, also served in both World Wars and served as a physician in Ohio.

 He died on January 1, 1956, at home in Alexandria, Virginia.

 Awards

 Blankenhorn received the Legion of Merit for service during World War II.

 In 2014, he received posthumous recognition as a Distinguished Member of the PSYOP Regiment (DMOR).

 In 2015, he received posthumous recognition from U.S. Army's John F. Kennedy Special Warfare Center and School as the "original Silver Knight" of the PSYOP Regiment.

 Legacy: Psychological Warfare

 Blankenhorn served as captain of the Psychologic Subsection (a.k.a.
 "Propaganda Subsection") (February–July 1918) in Military Intelligence Branch and then Propaganda Section (August–November 1918) during World War I. They had no directions or instructions.
 He led by improvisation 28 men to produce three million copies of 21 separate leaflets.
 He returned for similar service during World War II.

 Works

 Books: Blankenhorn had not finished memoirs at his death in 1956: